felixp7/gophersnake/README.md

 Just download `gophersnake.py`, it's a self-contained script.
 To run it, you need Python and Tkinter.
 Both should be installed by default on Linux and Mac; for Windows, just download an official installer from www.python.org.

 Click on links to see where they lead; double-click to navigate.
-The up/down/enter keys work as well, but you might have to click in the viewport first.
+The up/down/enter keys work as well.

 Gophersnake is being developed on Python 3.
 For now it's still compatible with 2.7, but that could change at any time.

 ## Features

+- Single-file app, just download and run.
+- Modern, familiar GUI.
 - Useful home screen.
 - Works on any port.
 - Text files open in their own windows.